-Improving career readiness by

-• Strengthening our curricular offerings that emphasize diversity.
-New courses in Latino

-Politics have been added to the curriculum.
+- Increased engagement between the undergraduate director and Fulbright Advising.
+The director attends College retention meetings and summer orientation sessions for incoming freshman and transfer students. - 2.
+Improving career readiness by: - Strengthening our curricular offerings that emphasize diversity.
+New courses in Latino Politics have been added to the curriculum.
 These courses, in addition to our courses in Southern Studies and African American politics, expose students to a broader narrative about inclusion and politics.
-Courses on international relations and comparative politics also play a role in this regard.

-- Increasing professional development by continuing to secure high quality internships, the revitalization of Pi Sigma Alpha (the departmental honors society) and continuing the department's support of the UA Prelaw Society and Mock Trial teams.
-The department will continue supporting undergraduate students interested in attending academic conferences or participating in faculty research. - Improving internship preparation by streamlined the admissions and reporting processes and increasing participation in internships by raising student awareness of their availability and value. - Collaborating closely with the Fulbright College Employer Relations Office to alert students of career fairs and other career opportunities. - Encouraging students to apply for study abroad.
-The application of the ack J. Reid Study Abroad Scholarship, and endowment scholarship which provides money to students to study abroad, will continue to be used as means to assist student with the costs associated with doing so. - Encouraging faculty to develop experiential learning/service-learning projects as more students express interest in such options.
-This is part of an ongoing effort, with several classes beginning to incorporate these elements.
-The next step is for the department to develop better assessment tools to determine the impact of such efforts - Continuing to develop the Executive-in-Residence program to provide students the opportunity to interact with experienced administrative and policy practitioners and to help them envision career trajectories with a degree in political science.
+Courses on international relations and comparative politics also play a role in this regard. - Increasing professional development by continuing to secure high quality internships, the revitalization of Pi Sigma Alpha (the departmental honors society) and continuing the department's support of the UA Prelaw Society and Mock Trial teams.
+The department will continue supporting undergraduate students interested in attending academic conferences or participating in faculty research. - Improving internship preparation by streamlined the admissions and reporting processes and increasing participation in internships by raising student awareness of their availability and value.
+This has been facilitated by the creation of an internship coordinator in the department. - Collaborating closely with the Fulbright College Employer Relations Office to alert students of career fairs and other career opportunities and disseminating this information via the listserv of majors. - Encouraging students to apply for study abroad.
+The application of the Jack Reid Study Abroad Scholarship, and endowment scholarship which provides money to students to study abroad, will continue to be used as means to assist student with the costs associated with doing so. - Continuing to develop and seek funding for the Executive-in-Residence program to provide students the opportunity to interact with experienced administrative and policy practitioners and to help them envision career trajectories with a degree in political science.